Simona Akcin, MBA, BCBA

 Upon her first son’s diagnosis of autism, Mrs. Akcin decided to change her career and pursue the BCBA certification in order to help not only her son, but also the children in Romania.
 She completed the BCBA coursework requirement with Florida Institute of Technology.

 Mrs. Akcin is actively involved with current research and best practices in Applied Behavior Analysis by attending various workshops and conferences with leaders in the field like Dr. Iwatta, Dr. Carbone, Nancy Kauffman and the specialists at Marcus Autism Center, GSU Center for Leadership in Disability and Emory Autism Center in Atlanta, GA.
 While not working, she enjoys being outdoors with her three children and preparing home cooked meals for her family.
-Mrs. Akcin is a native Romanian, fluent in English and Spanish, and has intermediate knowledge of French and Turkish.
+Mrs. Akcin is a native Romanian, fluent in English and Spanish, and has working knowledge of French, Italian, Latin and Turkish.